 Day 2: A day in the great metropolis of Istanbul, Turkey’s most dynamic city, gateway between east and west.
 An introduction to the tour in the archaeological museum beside the Alexander Sarcophagus, followed by some of the greatest sites of the city.

-Day 3: We follow the Marmara Sea to the mighty Hellespont, the modern Dardanelles and a hugely strategic and significant waterway throughout history.
+Day 3: We follow the Marmara Sea to the mighty Hellespont, the modern Dardanelles, a hugely strategic and significant waterway throughout history.
 When Alexander the Great crossed he sacrificed to Poseidon and poured libations of wine to the spirits of the sea.
 In the afternoon we explore the Gallipoli peninsula scene of the campaign, which began on April 25th, 1915 in which Britain and her allies, especially the ANZAC forces from Australia and New Zealand, attempted to seize the peninsula as a first step towards the eventual conquest of Istanbul (then Constantinople).

 Day 4: After some free time in the morning we cross the straits to visit the epic city of Troy.
-We’ll be met and personally escorted by the Director of Excavations at Troy, Prof. Rüstem Aslan and have the opportunity to visit the new Troy archaeological museum which is re-opening in 2018.
 At the legendary city itself, we explore the ruins swathed in myth.
 At the great temple of Athena, the fabled shield of Achilles was presented to Alexander – it would save his life during a siege in India.
 We head out across the Trojan plain to climb the tomb of Achilles, where Alexander paid homage to the hero, running naked anointed with oil.

-Day 5: We head out from Çanakkale’s, east into the hills.
+Day 5: We head out from Çanakkale east into the hills.
 On the banks of the river Granicus Alexander nearly died in his first victory over the Persians.
 We examine the most likely location of the battle.